WentaoZhan1998/geospaNN-doc/docs/Example_linear/Example_linear.md

 plt.savefig(path + "Prediction_linear.png")
 ```

+    /Users/zhanwentao/opt/anaconda3/envs/NN/lib/python3.10/site-packages/geospaNN/model.py:330: UserWarning: Please use argument PI instead of CI to indicate whether to create prediction interval.
+      warnings.warn("Please use argument PI instead of CI to indicate whether to create prediction interval.")
-    /Users/zhanwentao/opt/anaconda3/envs/NN/lib/python3.10/site-packages/geospaNN/utils.py:1136: UserWarning: The use of `x.T` on tensors of dimension other than 2 to reverse their shape is deprecated and it will throw an error in a future release.
+    /Users/zhanwentao/opt/anaconda3/envs/NN/lib/python3.10/site-packages/geospaNN/utils.py:459: UserWarning: The use of `x.T` on tensors of dimension other than 2 to reverse their shape is deprecated and it will throw an error in a future release.
 Consider `x.mT` to transpose batches of matrices or `x.permute(*torch.arange(x.ndim - 1, -1, -1))` to reverse the dimensions of a tensor.
 (Triggered internally at /Users/runner/work/pytorch/pytorch/pytorch/aten/src/ATen/native/TensorShape.cpp:3575.)
       w_test[i] = torch.dot(bi.T, w_train[ind]).squeeze()